 - Determining and implementing any required changes to IT systems that include VAT invoices, and accounting system;

-- Identifying any opportunities to take benefits in VAT law;
+- Identifying any opportunities to take benefits in VAT law in Oman;

 - Seeking sufficient support from consultants such as VAT advisers, ERP vendors, and lawyers; and

-- Ensuring the business can generate adequate VAT reports to prepare periodic VAT returns.
+- Ensuring the business can generate adequate VAT reports to prepare periodic VAT returns in Oman.

 The guidance provided highlights the importance of testing any new systems, processes, and procedures before the date of implementation, and incorporating monitoring and internal auditing to ensure continued compliance.

-The guide is brief and does not go into the minute details of full VAT implementation.
+The guide is brief and does not go into the minute details of full VAT implementation in Oman.
 It does indicate that Oman expects businesses to undertake sufficient planning to be compliant on a timely basis with the VAT law.
-Businesses should be aware of the consequences of non-compliance with norms of the transition period for VAT incorporation.
+Businesses should be aware of the consequences of non-compliance with norms of the transition period for VAT incorporation in Oman.